CELTA Courses DELTA Courses CELT Tutors Course Dates

 - Language skills and learners’ problems

 - Features of language skills (e.g. the subskills and strategies needed by learners)

 - Knowledge of resources, materials and reference sources for language learning

 - The practical uses of a range of resources in a range of teaching contexts.

 - Key assessment concepts and terminology

 - How to apply key assessment principles, such as validity and reliability, to classroom-based assessment.

-Before contacting us, please check you meet the following criteria:
+Before contacting us, please review the following questions to make sure you meet the criteria: